General Adult Psychiatry

 If you are still unsure about which clinician would be most suitable to book an appointment with, do not hesitate to contact us for more information.

+We believe in a multi-disciplinary approach to mental health care, so we have a team of psychiatrists, psychologists and therapists to ensure that you receive a more wholesome treatment and ongoing care, tailored to your specific needs.
 At Oaktree Connect, you will have a comprehensive online mental health assessment with a psychiatrist, where they will be able to make a diagnosis or get to the root of the issues you have experienced.
-If diagnosis of a disorder is made, they will recommend a treatment plan.
+If a psychiatrist reaches a diagnosis, they will recommend a personalised treatment plan.

 Assessment